AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 * With the help of these components author can design a standalone lead form, these fields corresponds to lead form fields.
 In standalone or imported zip application user can add extra fields using cq:form or cta lead form fields, name and design them according to the requirements.
 * Map lead form fields using specific pre-defined names of CTA lead form, for example - firstName for first-name in lead form, and so on.
 * Fields that are not mapped to lead form will map to cq:form components - text, radio, checkbox, dropdown, hidden, password.
-* User can provide the title using “label” tag and can provide styling by using style attribute “class” (only available for CTA lead form components).
+* User can provide the title using "label" tag and can provide styling by using style attribute "class" (only available for CTA lead form components).
-* Thank You page and subscription list can be provided as a hidden parameter of the form (present in the index.htm) or can be added/edited from edit bar of “Start of lead form”
+* Thank You page and subscription list can be provided as a hidden parameter of the form (present in the index.htm) or can be added/edited from edit bar of "Start of lead form"

   &lt;input type="hidden" name="redirectUrl" value="/content/we-retail/en/user/register/thank_you"/&gt;